Abdalmassih/ProductsAPI/README.md

 #IMPORTANT NOTES:

--   The following files were attached with the project for convenience (can be found in the root folder):
+-   The following files were attached with the project for convenience (can be found under the root folder):

-    1. ERD Model
+    1. ERD Model (ERD.png)
-    2. Postman sample requests collection
+    2. Postman sample requests collection (Products.postman_collection.json)
     3. Product.json example file

 *   Please set the DB connection to the one used on your machine in the ".env" file.